MASCOT Family Role

 • Social: Their humor is not always innocent.
 There’re known to make mean or obnoxious jokes & humorous ‘dirty laundry’ stories about the family to express their own repressed anger.

-Use fun to amuse their circle of friends but are not taken seriously, may be subjected to criticism & rejection for being silly & flaky
+Use fun to amuse their circle of friends but are rarely taken seriously, may be subjected to criticism & rejection for being silly & flaky

 DEFENSES